Review: A Ruse of Shadows

 STAR RATING: I give this book 4.5 stars.

-NOTE: I received an eARC of this book via Netgalley in order to prepare this review.
+NOTE: I received an eARC of this book via Netgalley so that I could prepare this review before the release date.
 I was not required to write a review or to write a positive review.
 All opinions contained herein are my own.

 four-half-stars